-If you pay independent contractors, you may have to file Form 1099-MISC, Miscellaneous Income, to report payments for services performed for your trade or business.
+If you pay independent contractors, you may have to file Form 1099-NEC, Nonemployee Compensation, to report payments for services performed for your trade or business.
 If the following four conditions are met, you must generally report a payment as nonemployee compensation.

 - You made the payment to someone who is not your employee;

 - You made the payment for services in the course of your trade or business (including government agencies and nonprofit organizations);

 - You made the payment to an individual, partnership, estate, or in some cases, a corporation; and

 - You made payments to the payee of at least $600 during the year.

 Note: Beginning with Tax Year 2020, you must use Form 1099-NEC, Nonemployee Compensation, to report payments of nonemployee compensation (NEC) previously reported in box 7 on Form 1099-MISC.
 The separate instructions for filers/issuers for Form 1099-NEC are available in the 2020 Instructions for Forms 1099-MISC and 1099-NEC.